 Stretches are very good for relieving back pain and here are some easy stretches that you may try to battle breastfeeding back pain:

-2. Stretch in a Child Pose
+2. Child Pose

 3. Restorative Chest Stretch